dada-qin/Data-Centric_LLM_Studies/README.md

-# DCML in LLMs
+# Data-Centric LLM Studies
-A list of papers about DCML in Large Language Models (LLMs)
+A list of papers focusing on data-centric studies in Large Language Models (LLMs).

 ## Contents